 William Arthur Cummings, called Arthur by his family and friends, was born in Ware, Massachusetts, on October 17, 1848.
-He was the second child of William and Mary Cummings, who moved to Brooklyn, New York, when Arthur was two years old.
+He was the second child of William Cummings, a dry goods merchant, and his wife Mary, a homemaker, who moved the family to Brooklyn, New York, when Arthur was two years old.
 The family grew to include 12 children and appears to have been well off, because Arthur's parents sent him to a boarding school in Fulton, New York, in his teenage years.

 In 1865, after Arthur graduated from the Fulton school, he joined the Star Junior amateur team of Brooklyn and posted an incredible 37-2 record.
 Later that year he was invited to join the Brooklyn Excelsior Club, one of the best amateur nines in the New York area.
 He soon became the team's leading pitcher, and was so dominant that people started calling him "Candy," a Civil War-era superlative meaning the best of anything.

 In 1867, after four years of frustration, he found success with the curveball for the first time.
 He discovered that he could make the ball curve in the air when he released it by rolling it off the second finger of his hand, accompanied by a violent twisting of the wrist.
 Though it appears that Jim Creighton, a New York amateur pitcher, threw a ball with a quick jerk of the wrist in 1861 and 1862, Cummings was the one who combined it with the rolling motion from the fingers to maximize the amount of spin imparted on the ball.